Diversity & Inclusion: Community Involvement

 Institute for Inclusion in the Legal Profession

 The Institute, through educational programs, research, and publications, addresses the lack of diversity and inclusion that continues to challenge the legal profession and undermine its credibility within the justice system.
 We have taken “The Pledge to the Profession,” a firmwide promise to contribute the equivalent of one day's time for each of our lawyers to work with a local group of students.

-United States Law Firm Group Committees on Women and Racial Diversity
+United States Law Firm Group Diversity and Women's Committees

 The USLFG is a national network of 17 law firms.
-Members of the Women’s and Racial Diversity committees meet each year to discuss current developments and best practices, and bring these best practices back to their individual firms.
+Members of the Diversity Committee and Women Lawyers Committee meet each year to discuss current developments and best practices, and bring these best practices back to their individual firms.

 We also participate in a variety of local initiatives in the communities where we have offices: